qiboteam/qibo/doc/source/getting-started/backends.rst

 We provide the following hardware control backends for Qibo:

-* :ref:`installing-qiboicarusq` (*experimental under development*): a module for laboratories, containing the specifics to operate Qibo on chips based on superconducting qubits, designed specifically for the IcarusQ experiment at `CQT <https://www.quantumlah.org/>`_.
+* qiboicarusq (*experimental under development*): a module for laboratories, containing the specifics to operate Qibo on chips based on superconducting qubits, designed specifically for the IcarusQ experiment at `CQT <https://www.quantumlah.org/>`_.